masaic-ai-platform/open-responses/docs/Quickstart.md

 # Quick Start Guide

-Follow this guide to run the service in under 5 minutes using one of the following flows:
+Follow this detailed guide to run the service with different modes:

 1. Getting Started (Clone repo and quick setup without additional tool overhead)
 2. Starting Docker with Built-In Tools